nop33/si/src/content/subpage/legal/index.md

       We send updates via our newsletter if you signed up for it.

+      We implement security measures to protect your personal data from unauthorized access, alteration, disclosure, or destruction.
+These measures include technical and organizational steps to maintain the security of your information.

+      We retain your personal data only for as long as necessary to fulfill the purposes for which it was collected, or as required by law.
+For donations, data is kept for the duration required by Swiss tax law, after which it is securely disposed of.
   - title: Your Rights
     content: >
       You have the right to control what data we store and how we use it.
 In